 - 1 small yellow onion chopped

-- 2 16 oz cans light red kidney beans, drained (I used 1)
+- 16 ounces light red kidney beans drained

 - Place oil and ground beef in large stew pot or kettle.
 Saute until beef is browned.

 - Add onions, celery, carrots and diced tomatoes.